September 16, 2017 September rainfall has been about average plus

 north-central parts of the

-average rainfall.
-Temperatures are expected to be above average.
+period.
+Temperatures are expected to be above or much above average.

-The NWS Climate Prediction Center's 30 day outlook for August calls
+The NWS Climate Prediction Center's 30 day outlook for September calls

-for

-near average precipitation and temperatures.
+for above average rainfall and below average temperatures.
 The 90 day

-outlook for

-August through October calls for near average precipitation and above
+outlook for September through November calls for near average

-The outlook for water resources and water supplies is good for Delaware, Maryland, northern Virginia, and the
+The outlook for water resources and water supplies is good or very

+good for Delaware, Maryland, northern and eastern Virginia, and the

 eastern panhandle of West Virginia.
-The outlook is fair for the southern two thirds of
+The outlook is fair for central